micahcochran/recipe-crawler/README.md

 | 0.0.1 | 20 | 7:20 | 122 | | 6 | 22 |

 🠗 symbol indicates that for the statistic being lower is better
-* first version to detect duplicate recipes
+\* first version to detect duplicate recipes

+## Derived Projects
+This project was used to create [json-cookbook](https://github.com/micahcochran/json-cookbook).
+These are recipes that can easily be used in for testing software that uses recipes.
+The recipes are licensed under Creative Commons or public domain.